julienbltt/keyword-detection-tool/README.md

 # keyword-detection-tool
-This tool detect keyword in real time and trigger any other function for implement into the Commpanion project.
+This tool detects keywords in real time and triggers any other function to implement into the Companion project.

 ## Installation